-Section 3.6.3 of the Land Use Management Ordinance allows the development in the RCD if it permitted by the subsection (e) and meets the design standard of subsection (g) of the section or if it is permitted by a variance authorized by the Board of Adjustment or modification of the regulations by the Town Council.
+Section 3.6.3 of the Land Use Management Ordinance allows development in the RCD if it is permitted by the subsection (e) and meets the design standard of subsection (g) of the section or if it is permitted by a variance authorized by the Board of Adjustment or modification of the regulations by the Town Council.

-The RCD boundary for the site is computed by adding 2 feet to the FEMA regulated base flood elevation and therefore the boundary of the RCD extends beyond the 150 feet.
-The area of the RCD beyond the 150 feet boundary and within the RCD will be regulated as an upland Zone in the RCD.
+The RCD boundary for the site is computed by adding 2 feet to the FEMA regulated base flood elevation and, in this case, the boundary of the RCD extends beyond 150 feet stream buffer.
+The area of the RCD beyond the 150 feet stream buffer boundary and within the RCD will be regulated as an Upland Zone in the RCD.